A Big Step Forward For Our Oceans

 - The entire Coral Sea protected from mineral exploration.

-- Queensland longline fishers responsible for the majority of the historic Coral Sea catch (88% between 2005-09, latest data) are supportive of the buyout plan.
+- Queensland longline fishers representing majority (88% between 2005-09, latest data) of historic catch supportive of buyout plan.

 - Fair financial compensation offered to fishers.

 - Most commercial fishing moved out of the Coral Sea.Vital reefs like Osprey and Mellish in Queensland are fully protected.